-One of the areas of our expertise that OTO’s client value the most is our experience in addressing vapor intrusion.
+One of the service areas that OTO’s clients value the most is our experience in addressing vapor intrusion.
 We have been a recognized leader in the field of vapor intrusion assessment for nearly twenty-five years.

 For Vapor Intrusion contact:

 Vapor intrusion is when chemicals that are ‘volatile’ (meaning they readily turn into a gas or vapor) migrate from impacted soil or groundwater into soil gas, which then passes into the indoor air within a building located above or near the impacted area.
 Two common examples of these volatile organic compounds (VOCs) are gasoline and the dry-cleaning solvent tetrachloroethylene.
 Since breathing is one of the main ways humans can be exposed to chemicals in the environment, vapor intrusion is an important consideration in environmental regulations.

 Vapor intrusion can be a complex problem to solve, and is a common problem at dry cleaners, industrial facilities, gasoline stations, and brownfields, since a relatively small area of impacted soil or groundwater can create a big headache if it’s beneath a building.